Two Languages, One Mind

 We treat English as a medium for thinking, arguing, creating, and becoming - a living language, a way of being in the world.

-In high school, students may add a third language - Spanish, French, German, or Japanese - with the expectation of certification before graduation.
+In high school, students may add a third language, Spanish, French, German, or Japanese with the option of certification before graduation.
 Each language opens a different way of organizing reality.
-Bilingualism reshapes cognition.
-Students who think in two languages develop greater cognitive flexibility, stronger executive function, and deeper appreciation for how language shapes thought.
+Multilingual students think in more ways.